Dog Travel: So you want to travel with your dog to Italy?

 We cover all these issues: what the regulations are, how to deal with them, and our "Top Tips" about how to ensure that your dog or cat will be comfortable and safe during their trip.

-If there's any information about travelling to or within Italy with your dog (or cat) that we haven't covered, or that aren't clear, please feel free to ask in the comments box below.
+If there's any information about travelling to or within Italy with your dog (or cat) that we haven't covered, or that aren't clear, please feel free to get in touch with us.